leeosbo/retirement-api-service/README.md

-## The Retirement Planning System api-service
+# The Retirement Planning System `api-service`

+I initially created this project for a software design class and decided to continue updating it to apply new things I have learned about Spring Boot as well as software development in general.

+## Run tests

+`./mvnw test`

+## Run the application locally

+`./mvnw spring-boot:run`

-Several online resources helped me learn Spring Boot well enough to create this application:
+### Several online resources helped me learn Spring Boot well enough to create this application:

 - https://spring.academy/courses/building-a-rest-api-with-spring-boot
 - https://learning.oreilly.com/course/master-java-web/9781789130133/